mhennemeyer/speccify/README.markdown

 Use the default rails test directory/structure, testhelpers, assertions and infrastructure.

-1. sudo use_minitest yes
+1. require 'speccify' in test_helper.rb
-2. require 'speccify' in test_helper.rb
+2. write a spec.
 3. There is no step three ...

 Tell Speccify what kind of test he is, by passing one of the following options to the describe method: